emazuh/emazuh.github.io/_posts/2022-12-30-animal-monitoring-chronicles-part-1.md

 Working with new hardware with little support (and it getting phased out eventually)

 Percept shorted
+One of the harder portions of the project was getting the Azure percept ready for use.
+First, following the tutorial for deploying a custom model (link) successfully took much longer than expected, partly due to esoteric issues that didn't have a lot of community support (leading to a need to swap model layer definitions to those with system support (link some of the errors).
+I eventually got the system running with a custom model and capturing the camera output and model prediction to the raspberry pi - the central device.
+Additionally, the percept came with an unconventional power specification that took myself and the farmer (who used to work at Microsoft) some time to figure out a convertor board that provided variable voltage given a fixed 24V suply (from the solar panel).
+Unfortunately, during one of my hardware debugging sessions, a wire accidentally touched the converter board and shorted it.
+Afterwards, we were never able to power on the percept :(.

 Being at the forefront of the a heterogeneous hardware/software ecosystem with fast moving development